Daniel908009/Chess-Website/README.md

 # Chess Website

 ## What is it?
 This project is a chess game on a web page written in JavaScript, featuring a fully working PvP mode and a Player vs. Bot mode.
 It is built using Bootstrap and the p5.js library.
 I recommend reading the "Bot Explanation" section of this README file to understand where most of the complexity of this project lies.
+Also if you do not have the time to play an entire game, there is a scenarios menu on the right side of the screen.
+It contains some presets I used for testing the bot.

 Live deployment: https://daniel908009.github.io/Chess-Website/